xxxnell/how-do-vits-work/README.md

 # How Do Vision Transformers Work?

-This repository provides a PyTorch implementation of "How Do Vision Transformers Work?"
-In the paper, we show that multi-head self-attentions (MSAs) for computer vision is ***NOT for capturing long-range dependency***.
+This repository provides a PyTorch implementation of ["How Do Vision Transformers Work?
+(ICLR 2022 Spotlight)"](https://openreview.net/forum?id=D78Go4hVcxO) In the paper, we show that the success of multi-head self-attentions (MSAs) for computer vision is ***NOT due to its weak inductive bias and capturing long-range dependency***.
 In particular, we address the following three key questions of MSAs and Vision Transformers (ViTs):

-1. *What properties of MSAs do we need to better optimize NNs?* Do the long-range dependencies of MSAs help NNs learn?
+***Q1.
+What properties of MSAs do we need to better optimize NNs?***

+A1.
+MSAs have their pros and cons.
+MSAs improve NNs by flattening the loss landscapes.
+A key feature is their data specificity, not long-range dependency.
+On the other hand, ViTs suffers from non-convex losses.

-2. *Do MSAs act like Convs?* If not, how are they different?
+***Q2.
+Do MSAs act like Convs?***

+A2.
+MSAs and Convs exhibit opposite behaviors—e.g., MSAs are low-pass filters, but Convs are high-pass filters.
+It suggests that MSAs are shape-biased, whereas Convs are texture-biased.
+Therefore, MSAs and Convs are complementary.

-3. *How can we harmonize MSAs with Convs?* Can we just leverage their advantages?
+***Q3.
+How can we harmonize MSAs with Convs?***

-We demonstrate that (1) MSAs flatten the loss landscapes, (2) MSA and Convs are complementary because MSAs are low-pass filters and convolutions (Convs) are high-pass filters, and (3) MSAs at the end of a stage significantly improve the accuracy.
+A3.
+MSAs at the end of a stage (not a model) significantly improve the accuracy.
+Based on this, we introduce *AlterNet* by replacing Convs at the end of a stage with MSAs.
+AlterNet outperforms CNNs not only in large data regimes but also in small data regimes.

-Let's find the detailed answers below!
+👇 Let's find the detailed answers below!

 ### I. What Properties of MSAs Do We Need to Improve Optimization?